robstarbuck/content.robstarbuck.uk/steganography-in-js/index.md

 ## Encoding and Decoding

 So we have our three characters with which we can encode our hidden letters and this is great because if you have an understanding of binary, you'll know that we only need two `0` and `1`.
-Let's how we can use these two characters to represent the letter "X".
+Let's see how we can use these two characters to represent the letter "X".

 ```js
 "X".charCodeAt(0)